prof-rossetti/intro-to-python/notes/clis/git.md

 git init . # initialize a new git repository, creating a hidden folder called .git in your project's root directory
 ```

-> NOTE: instead of initializing repositories in this way, we'll usually create new repos via the GitHub interface, and then "clone" or download them to a specified local location (see "Remote Repositories" section below).

 #### Making Revisions